trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 ### Dec 16, 2019 \[Medium\] Bridges in a Graph
 ---
-> **Background:** A bridge in a connected (undirected) graph is an edge that, if removed, causes the graph to become disconnected.
+> **Question:** A bridge in a connected (undirected) graph is an edge that, if removed, causes the graph to become disconnected.
 Find all the bridges in a graph.

 ### Dec 15, 2019 \[Hard\] De Bruijn Sequence
 ---